Curranyalpa Human-Induced Regeneration Project

 Project Information:

-Curranyalpa Human-Induced Regeneration Project is a Human-Induced Regeneration (HIR) project located on Curranyalpa Station, approximately 150km north-west of Cobar and 25km north of Tilpa in New South Wales.
-It was registered on June 24, 2015, and covers a substantial project area of 12,412.58 hectares.
-The project proponent is Terra Carbon Pty Limited, which operates as a subsidiary of the prominent Australian environmental markets developer GreenCollar.
+Curranyalpa Human-Induced Regeneration Project is a human-induced regeneration project located on the Darling River, approximately 110km northwest of Cobar and roughly 40km southeast of Tilpa in the far west of New South Wales.
+It was registered in June 2015 and covers an area of 12,412.58 hectares.